Oneflow-Inc/libai/README.md

 ## Introduction
-LiBai is an open-source large-scale model pretraining toolbox with efficient parallelization techniques based on OneFlow.
+LiBai is an open-source large-scale model training toolbox based on OneFlow.
 The main branch works with OneFlow 0.7.0.

 <details open>
 <summary> <b> Highlights </b> </summary>